MicrosoftDocs/azure-stack-docs/azure-stack/user/vm-update-management.md

 - **[Inventory](https://docs.microsoft.com/azure/automation/automation-vm-inventory)**.
 The Inventory tracking for an Azure Stack VM provides a browser-based user interface for setting up and configuring inventory collection.

-- **[Azure Monitor for VMs](https://docs.microsoft.com/azure/azure-monitor/insights/vminsights-overview)**: Azure Monitor for VMs monitors your Azure and Azure Stack VMs and VM scale sets at scale.
+- **[Azure Monitor for VMs](https://docs.microsoft.com/azure/azure-monitor/insights/vminsights-overview)**: Azure Monitor for VMs monitors your Azure and Azure Stack VMs and virtual machine scale sets at scale.
 It analyzes the performance and health of your Windows and Linux VMs and also monitors their processes and dependencies on other resources and external processes.

 > [!IMPORTANT]
 > These solutions are the same as the ones used to manage Azure VMs.
 Both Azure and Azure Stack VMs are managed in the same way, from the same interface, using the same tools.
 The Azure Stack VMs are also priced the same as Azure VMs when using the Update Management, Change Tracking, Inventory, and Azure Monitor for VMs solutions with Azure Stack.